tiki84626/my-first-webpage.html/README.md

 ## Support and contact details

-_In case any issues please contact me at my github @trivassi_
+_In case any issues please contact me at andymalkin@gmail.com_

 ## Technologies Used